Key takeaways

 What is centralized management?

 Generally, centralized management is when management and decision-making are handled by a concentrated group of individuals, a person, or a location.
 For example, the accounting duties for multiple properties may only be performed at the corporate level.
-Thus, staff at the properties can manage other duties, such as maintenance or leasing.
+Thus, staff at the properties can manage other duties, such as organizing maintenance or managing property access for residents and guests.

 What is the difference between centralized and decentralized management?